ana-stanojevic/ana-stanojevic/README.md

 ## What I build

-I build AI systems that go beyond prediction — systems that decide, act, and adapt.

-My focus:
-- decision-making under uncertainty
+- decision systems (not just prediction)
+- systems that combine LLMs, retrieval, and tool use
-- bounded autonomy (not infinite agent loops)
+- bounded agent runtimes (not open-ended agents)
-- cost / risk / expected value tradeoffs
-- systems that integrate tools and execution
+- pipelines that go from input → decision → execution → feedback

 ---